y0nil/kusto.blog/blog-posts/data-partitioning.md

 ### Data compression

 Data partitioning results with similar values of the partition key ending up in the same data shards.
 In some cases, data in other columns behaves similarly, as values sent from the same device or tenant have similar characteristics, compared to those sent from others.

-As a result, in many cases the compression ratio of such columns, and not only the partition key, increases.
-Meaning - less storage is required to store the data, and a potential cost reduction is possible.
-In addition - the created indexes may be more efficient.
+As a result, in many cases the compression ratio of such columns, and not only the partition key, improves.
+Meaning - less storage is required to store the data, and a potential cost reduction is achievable.

 As different data sets may have different characteristics - YMMV.